radian-software/selectrum/README.md

   given space and height settings.
-* The option `selectrum-display-style` controls how candidates are displayed, settings for vertical and horizontal display are included and you can cycle through display styles using the new `selectrum-cycle-display-style` command which uses the `selectrum-display-style-cycle-list` for cycling.
+* The option `selectrum-display-style` controls how candidates are displayed, settings for vertical and horizontal display are included and you can cycle through display styles using the command `selectrum-cycle-display-style` which uses `selectrum-display-style-cycle-list` for cycling.
 * You can use `selectrum-display-action` to display candidates in a window or frame outside the minibuffer.
 If you want to display the